ioccc-src/winner/next/guidelines.md

 </p>

 All Rights Reserved.
-Permission for personal, education or non-profit use is granted provided this this copyright and notice are included in its entirety and remains unaltered.
+Permission for personal, education or non-profit use is granted provided this copyright and notice are included in its entirety and remains unaltered.
 All other uses must receive prior permission in writing by [contacting the judges](../contact.html).

-# IOCCC Guidelines version
+# Guidelines Version

 <p class="leftbar">
 These IOCCC guidelines are version **29.01 2025-11-29**.